Skip to content

 Your creator email should be completely isolated from your real identity:

-• Do not use Gmail, Yahoo, or any email tied to your name
+• Do not use Gmail, Yahoo, or any email tied to your real name

-• Sign up with your stage name, not your real name
+• Sign up with your stage name, not your legal name

 • Enable two-factor authentication immediately